nautobot/go-nautobot/docs/DeviceFamily.md

 ### NewDeviceFamily

-`func NewDeviceFamily(id string, objectType string, display string, url string, naturalSlug string, deviceTypeCount int32, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *DeviceFamily`
+`func NewDeviceFamily(id string, objectType string, display string, url string, naturalSlug string, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *DeviceFamily`

 NewDeviceFamily instantiates a new DeviceFamily object This constructor will assign default values to properties that have it defined,